 Malted Milk Skill Cookie!
 Baked in a cast iron skillet, the cookie is crisp around the edges and gooey in the middle.
 It and has a wonderful flavor from malted milk powder and lots of chocolate chips.

-Scroll through the process photos to see how to make a Malted Milk Skillet Cookie with chocolate chips:
+How to make a Malted Milk Skillet Cookie with chocolate chips:

 FAQs about this recipe: